KYVENetwork/docs/intro/protocol-node.md

 **IMPORTANT**: If you don't have more $KYVE than the minimum staking amount you can not continue!
 :::

+### Get the prebuilt binaries

+For our case, the prebuilt binaries every operating system can be downloaded at the [EVM repository](https://github.com/KYVENetwork/evm) under `releases`.

 ### Manually build the binaries

 Since we want to run a protocol node on a `@kyve/evm` runtime pool we have to clone the correct repository.
 In our